suspect-devices/digithink/docs/rethinkeverything/corey.md

 history|cut -c8-200
 ```

-# the mother fucking issues.
+# the mother obscening issues (based on 2023s attempt)
-1. Why the fuck do you move the location of the software when you package it.
+1. Why the obscenity do you move the location of the software when you package it.
-2. Why the fuck dont you install mysql-server
+2. Why the obscenity don't you install mysql-server
-3. Why the fuck does your default install not deal with the fact that NO ONE USES FTP FOR ANYTHING.
+3. Why the obscenity does your default install not deal with the fact that NO ONE USES FTP FOR ANYTHING.
-4. WHO THE FUCK BOTHERS TO EXPORT AND IMORT A SITE USING LESS THAN 2M of data.
+4. WHO THE OBSCENITY BOTHERS TO EXPORT AND IMPORT A SITE USING LESS THAN 2M of data.
 5. Man the result of exporting a site and importing it creates some goddamned ugly site.

-## References.
+## References

 - https://www.hostinger.com/tutorials/fix-the-uploaded-file-exceeds-the-upload-max-filesize-directive-in-php-ini-wordpress
 - https://stackoverflow.com/questions/37157264/wordpress-plugin-install-could-not-create-directory